 Additional Insurance Considerations

-While liability, workers’ compensation, and professional liability insurance are essential coverages for non-resident LLCs, additional insurance policies may also be pertinent depending on the nature and operations of the business.
+While liability, workers’ compensation, and professional liability insurance are essential coverages for non-resident LLCs, additional insurance policies may also be pertinent depending on the business’s nature and operations.
 It’s important to consider additional coverages such as umbrella and cyber liability insurance as part of a comprehensive risk management strategy.

 1. Umbrella Liability Insurance

 Umbrella liability insurance is designed to provide additional coverage beyond the limits of primary liability insurance policies.
-This type of insurance comes into play when the costs related to a claim exceed the limit of the underlying policy (NerdWallet).
+It is used when the costs related to a claim exceed the limit of the underlying policy (NerdWallet).

 This additional layer of protection can be especially beneficial for non-resident LLCs due to the unique challenges they may face in their operations.
 Such challenges can often result in higher risks, which standard liability insurance policies might not fully cover.